root-a/myframework/README.md

 - MyMathLib - double and single floating point precision math lib, not sse yet
 - Node - object's node used for updating the transforms in scenegraph
 - OBJ - loads obj files, performs indexing and stores the indexed data
-- Object - an object which can be placed in scene, has rigid body behaviour
+- Object - an object which can be placed in scene
+- Particle - contains definitions for particle and particle system
 - PoolParty - memory pool allocator
+- RigidBody - component encapsulating the rigidbody behaviour, integration, applying and reacting to impulses

 ## utils
 Useful utilities that make use of the libraries
+- CameraManager - manager for cameras, responsible for calculating and providing various combinations of M V P
 - DebugDraw - manager for rendering basic 2D and 3D shapes (mostly useful with forward rendering)
 - Frustum - frustum culling manager, uses bounding spheres for culling
 - GraphicsManager - manager for loading all assets like models, textures, shaders